Connie Beauchamp: Holby City

 In a visit to her home town of Peckham, Connie discovers that her now-deceased mother suffered from depression during Connie's youth, a fact which her father had kept hidden from her.
 It is revealed that after her mother's death in 1995, Connie became estranged from her father for a period of twelve years.
 The pair reunite when Connie reveals he has a granddaughter and encourages him to receive treatment for his pulmonary condition.

 In series ten of the show, Connie takes a sabbatical to carry out research in Hamburg.
 When she returns to Holby, she alienates herself from her staff with her insensitive approach to the aftermath of a crossbow attack which occurred while she was absent, killing a member of the nursing staff.
 In episode "We Serve All Who Come To Us", Connie ignores several calls from her temporary nanny in favour of performing pioneering surgery.
 As she leaves the hospital later that evening, she is shocked to be met by the nanny, who informs her Grace has fallen down the stairs and is badly injured.
-Grace is rushed to the Pediatric Intensive Care Unit.
+Grace is rushed to the paediatric intensive care unit.
 Grace requires surgery for a collapsed lung, and as she recovers, Sam, who has been diagnosed with Non-Hodgkin lymphoma, collapses from septic shock.
 Both father and daughter go on to make a full recovery.

 In episode "Only Believe", Connie applies for the new Director of Surgery position, alongside Ric Griffin and Michael Spence (Hari Dhillon).
 She agrees with Ric to support his application on the understanding he will step down in six months time, and recommend her to assume the role in his place.
 She also begins a new romance with a man she knows only as "John".
 Through a series of clandestine meetings, she falls in love with him, and is shocked to discover he is the husband of her colleague and Holby City CEO Jayne Grayson (Stella Gonet).
 When John and Jayne's son, Christian, is rescued from drowning and Connie is asked to operate on him, she realises she cannot break up the family and ends her affair with John.

 Throughout the show's eleventh season, Connie battles Ric for the Director of Surgery position when he refuses to step down as agreed.
 When she discovers Michael's anaesthetist wife Annalese Carson (Anna-Louise Plowman) has attended an operation which resulted in the death of a patient drunk, she reports her to Jayne, leading Annalese to leave Holby General.
 Jayne reveals to Connie that she suspects John is having an affair.
 Connie warns John, and discovers he is already seeing someone else.
 Jayne learns the truth then she observes the two of them rowing, and tells Connie that personal matters ought not affect their working relationship.